AtroxTheFox/Attiny85-BSOD-USB/README.md

 * Windows 10/11 PC
 * Digispark Attiny85 loaded with the program
 * Administrator account
-* PC need to be unlocked & on the desktop
+* PC needs to be unlocked & on the desktop

 # Setup
 Just download the **windows_BSOD.ino** from the repo, launch it using Arduino IDE and upload it to your Digispark Attiny85.
 If everything was successful, you should have a working Bad USB that crashes any unlocked Windows 10/11 PC with admin privilages ;)